 Kelly Writers Series

 The Kelly Writers Series brings world-renowned poets, playwrights and authors of fiction and nonfiction for readings and discussion to DePauw's campus.
-Spring 2017 readings include:
+Fall 2017 readings include:

 peeler art center, auditorium